White-Raven/PowerEdge-shutup/README.md

 - [IPMItool](https://github.com/ipmitool/ipmitool)
 - G11*, G12 or G13** Dell Poweredge server

-*See also [me/PowerEdge-IPMItools](https://github.com/White-Raven/PowerEdge-IPMItools) for other applications and resources.*
+*See also [me/PowerEdge-IPMItools](https://github.com/White-Raven/PowerEdge-IPMItools) for more applications and resources.*

 ## What about it
 Does what it says, depending on your environmental constraints, it might let you make your servers whisper-quiet, which